-You know blogs bring in more leads, so you have decided to write your own pet business blog.
+You know blogs bring in more leads, so you have decided to write your own business blog.
 But where do you start?
 By figuring out what you are going to write about.

 As this is a business blog, I assume you have a website and somewhere to post your blog once you have written it and that you know who you are writing your blog for.